 Shu Matsubara Knives – the perfect Kyushu Souvenir

-Shu Matsubara Knives were my first Nagasaki souvenir and remain one of my favourite souvenirs.
-After I successfully made it to Japan, I spent two weeks studying, venturing out on trips inside the city only.
+After I successfully made it to Japan, I spent two weeks at university trying to catch up.
 Then my husband came to visit, so we hired a car and went to explore the countryside.
-Our first stop was Omura City- where Shu Matsubara Knives is based in the suburb called Matsubara.
+Our first stop was Omura City where Shu Matsubara Knives is based in the suburb of Matsubara.

-Generally, having spent six weeks in Nagasaki, I think Kyushu is a wonderful yet really underrated tourist destination.
-Western Kyushu can easily keep you occupied for two weeks and more, from the vibrant city of Fukuoka, to beaches, mountains, the relaxed city of Nagasaki with its beautiful scenery and volcanoes and hot springs galore.
+Having spent six weeks in Nagasaki, I think Kyushu is a wonderful yet really underrated tourist destination.
+Western Kyushu can easily keep you occupied for two weeks and more.
+From the vibrant city of Fukuoka to beaches, mountains, and last not least the beautiful and relaxed city of Nagasaki with its beautiful scenery, volcanoes and hot springs.

-Let’s start right outside Nagasaki, along beautiful Omura Bay.
-Just beyond the Omura/Nagasaki Airport and the sedate town of Omura, lies the sleepy seaside village of Matsubara, home to one remaining knife forge called Shu Matsubara Knives.
+Just beyond the Nagasaki Airport and the quiet town of Omura lies the sleepy seaside village of Matsubara, home to one remaining Nagasaki knife forge called Shu Matsubara Knives.

 Is a Japanese cooking knife worth the money?

-In short, yes!
-The most famous Japanese knifes come from Sakai near Osaka, and there are some other well-regarded centres of knife making.
-I have not been there myself, so no idea how easy it is to visit forges and buy knifes there.
-Some of my class mates visited nearby Kyoto and reported that the knifes in Kyoto shops were very expensive.
+In short, yes.
+The most famous Japanese knives probably come from Sakai near Osaka, and there are some other well-regarded centres of knife making.
+You can buy a Japanese cooks knife pretty much in any town, with plenty of shops of touristic interest in Tokyo’s Kappabashi-dori (Kitchenware Street) or Osaka’s Sennichimae Doguyasuji Street in Namba.
+Some of my classmates visited nearby Kyoto and reported that the knives in Kyoto shops were very expensive.

 A selection of traditional Japanese and Western Style knives at Shu Matsubara